 Spectrum of hardness

 Remember in the first paragraph I was saying that the hardness of dicks varies?
 Sometimes it can be like a 2 or 3 on the HardOn Scale™, sometimes it might be an 8 or 9.
-There might be some things that are more difficult to do with a 2 or 3 for sure (like entry sex 👉👌), but you can still do some very enjoyable stuff with a not very hard penis.
+There might be some things that are more difficult to do with a 2 or 3 – for example entry sex. but you can still do some very enjoyable stuff with a not very hard penis.
 If you can start to enjoy how hard you are, rather than getting annoyed at how hard you aren’t then you might enjoy sex more.

 Booze and drugs

 Booze and other drugs can affect erections.
-Sometimes people say it makes them really hard, other times it makes it hard to get hard.
+Sometimes people say it makes them really hard (because it makes them relaxed).
+Other times it makes it hard to get hard.
 There’s more about booze and sex here.
+Also read this excellent bit of advice to a woman who has sex with drunk guys who can’t get hard.

 Try to feel and not think